 A few months ago, my husband and I went to Rodeo 39 Public Market in Stanton, Ca. Just imagine a big food hall with a ton of different food and beverage vendors.
 It was foodie heaven!
-Amongst the matcha lattes from Coffee Dose and mochi donuts that we tried, we made sure to save room for some onigiri (rice balls) from Japanese food vendor, Tenori.
-We tried their pork belly, salmon and tuna rice balls and we loved the tuna one best.
+Amongst the matcha lattes from Coffee Dose and mochi donuts that we tried, we made sure to save room for some Japanese onigiri (rice balls) from one of the food vendors, Tenori.
+We tried their pork belly, salmon and tuna rice balls.
+The tuna mayo onigiri was our favorite!

-Toward the end of my pregnancy, I found myself REALLY craving the tuna onigiri but the last thing I wanted to do was drive an hour away to purchase them from Tenori.
-I told my husband that I'd try making my own.
-The filling is pretty simple and consists of canned tuna, mayo, soy sauce, and sriracha if you're feeling spicy.
+Toward the end of my pregnancy, I found myself REALLY craving an easy snack like spicy tuna onigiri but the last thing I wanted to do was drive an hour away to purchase them from Tenori.
+I told my husband that I’d try my hand at making homemade onigiri for us to enjoy.
+The filling is pretty simple and consists of a can of tuna, mayo, soy sauce, and sriracha if you’re feeling spicy.

-These tuna rice balls can be enjoyed as a snack, appetizer or main dish.
+These tuna rice balls can be enjoyed as a portable snack for road trips, appetizers, a side dish, or an easy meal.

 Ingredients